ravikiran-m-p/Basic_Engineering_Casio/README.md

 ##  How to Run

-1. **Clone or download** the repository: https://github.com/ravikiran-m-p/Basic_Engineering_Casio.git
+1. **Clone or download** the repository:
+2. ```bash
+   https://github.com/ravikiran-m-p/Basic_Engineering_Casio.git

-2. Open the folder and run the index.html file in your browser:  open index.html
+3. Open the folder and run the index.html file in your browser:  open index.html
 4. Use it just like a real scientific calculator